Nesta (was Nala)

 Nesta was found wandering the streets of Hellin, Spain.
 She was taken to the pound but mercifully was rescued into a Spanish foster home where she lived with another dog and lots of cats, all of whom became her friends.
 Currently she enjoys three other blind dogs as companions.

-Nesta is a beautiful, happy, playful puppy with so much potential.
+Nesta is a beautiful, happy, playful young dog with so much potential.
 She knows and responds to her name, has excellent recall, is fully house trained and is very polite and sociable with other dogs.
 Her personality is gentle and tender, and she wants to be loved very much.
 Nesta seeks out her human, follows them around and sits loyally with her head in their lap.
 There is something about her big, proud, vulnerable face that makes all the visitors fall in love with her and want to help her.

 Outdoors Nesta enjoys running free like a typical puppy loving life.
 She has the high energy level expected for a young dog, but she is happy to burn it off outside and sleep and settle at home.
 She is quiet and composed and not prone to barking, although her puppyish enthusiasm does mean she can be clumsy sometimes; she loves goofing around ragging a tea towel!
 The right adopters will find her idiosyncratic quirks and traits endearing – the slightly odd gait to her walk, her preference for turning to the right.

-Nesta will take time to settle in a new environment, perhaps spinning or showing signs of stress and anxiety in her new environment initially.
-However, her fosterer has put effort into her training to ensure there is no food or toy aggression, and is also working on her fear of vehicles, gently giving her time in the car every day.
 Nesta’s response when scared is never aggression or defensiveness: her default is to back off or attempt to flee.
 Nesta has responded excellently to training and being so food-orientated it’s been easy to train her.
 She is such a happy, willing girl with whom it is a pleasure to work.

 https://www.youtube.com/shorts/Ud-Cb_-n1us